Plan the Perfect Winter Weekend: 5 Tips for Family-Friendly Holiday Fun

 Surround yourself with twinkling-lit trees in downtown Worcester by lacing up your skates and forming a figure eight on The Oval at Worcester Common.
 The 12,000-square-foot rink pipes in holiday music for your winter wonderland experience.

-For even more reasons to travel to Central Massachusetts this season, visit discovercentralma.org.This post is a sponsored collaboration between Discover Central Massachusetts and Boston magazine's advertising department.
+For even more reasons to travel to Central Massachusetts this season, visit discovercentralma.org.This is a paid partnership between Discover Central Massachusetts and Boston Magazine's City/Studio